- If you are responding to an overdose

 If you have a kit that's used, expired or expiring, you can get fresh naloxone at:

 Can you use an expired kit?

-If you have a kit with expired naloxone and find someone having an overdose, you can still use it.
-You may need to use more naloxone because it loses effectiveness as it ages.
+If you have a kit with expired naloxone and need to respond to an overdose, you can still use it.
+You may need to use more naloxone because it is less effective after its expiry date.

 How to keep your kit